ziemen4/z-notes/content/blog/zk/index.md

 A simplified step-by-step overview:

 1. Setup: Whitehat obtains contract bytecode, a valid state, and calldata that produces an invalid transition (relative to the program specification).
 2. Simulating the Exploit: The zkVM hosts an Ethereum-like environment, executing the exploit transaction exactly as if it should occur on-chain.
 It checks the resulting state of this simulation against the program specification to detect the exploit.
 3. Detecting the Exploit: If no exploit is found, no conditions are violated, and the simulation fails.
 If successful, it means an exploit was identified.
 4. Proof Generation: After execution, zkpoex generates a ZKP stating, "a private exploit exists causing the contract to violate its specification."
 5. Proof Submission & Verification: This proof is submitted on-chain, verified by a verifier contract.
 If valid, the contract confirms the vulnerability without ever seeing exploit details.
 6. Automatic Actions: Verified proofs immediately trigger automatic bounty payouts and defensive measures like pausing vulnerable contracts.

 ### Encryption for Confidential Submissions

 To increase security, zkpoex supports encrypted exploit details.
 The whitehat encrypts exploit calldata with the project's public key, submitting this ciphertext alongside the cryptographic proof.
 Only the project’s security team can decrypt details after the bounty is securely paid out.
-While encryption greatly enhances confidentiality, it adds significant overhead in zkVM environments, and thus remains an active research area.d in zkVM environments.
+While encryption greatly enhances confidentiality, it adds significant overhead in zkVM environments, and thus remains in active research.
 This area is currently under active research to find efficient solutions.

 ## Challenges and Considerations